ashwin153/caustic/README.md

 # Schema
-A distributed system is a collection of independent machines that concurrently operate on some shared data model.
+A distributed system is a collection of independent actors that concurrently operate on some shared data model.
 Transactional key-value store are useful primitives for building distributed systems, because they ensures that these simultaneous operations are transactionally consistent.
 However, transactional key-value stores come with a few limitations:

 1. Transactional key-value stores allow two machines to concurrently modify different key-value pairs.
 However, it is often the case that multiple machines would like to modify different fields of the same value.
 No key-value store currently supports this.
 2. Because key-value stores may contain values of arbitrary type, it is impossible to know at compile-time the type of the value for a particular key.
 This vastly complicates the syntax of programs that use them (requires casting), and can potentially lead to fatal errors at runtime when values are not of the type they were expected to be.